Seeking the Kingdom of God: From Religion to Relationship

 Live Your Kingdom Adventure

-Remember, when seeking the Kingdom of God, you're not seeking a future Kingdom.
+Remember, when seeking the Kingdom of God, you're not pursuing a distant future reality.
 You're discovering the Kingdom that Jesus says is already within you, waiting to be revealed through your surrendered life.

 As you begin this adventure of seeking the Kingdom of God daily, remember that you are participating in something far bigger than your personal transformation.
 You're joining a story that began before creation and will culminate when Jesus returns to fully establish His reign on Earth.